Book Review: Moon Over Manifest, by Clare Vanderpool

-I've read a lot of great children's novels, many of which I loved dearly, but Moon Over Manifest, Clare Vanderpool's Newbery Medal winning debut novel surprised me.
+I’ve read a lot of great children’s novels, many of which I loved dearly, but Moon Over Manifest, Clare Vanderpool’s Newbery Medal winning debut novel surprised me.
 At first I was surprised because the main character, a pre-teen girl named Abilene, jumped off a train.
 There was nobody there to stop her.
-Her father had sent her away to Manifest, a small town she'd never seen before.
+Her father had sent her away to Manifest, a small Kansas town she’d never seen before.
 Her mother deserted her years before.

 What makes this novel phenomenal is that there are layers to the story.
 Not only do we read about Abilene's story, we also get to read newspaper columns from the World War I years.
 There's also the stories the fortune teller relates to Abilene while she's digging in the soil of the woman's backyard.
 Abilene isn't sure if the woman is in a psychic trance while telling these stories, or if she's simply remembering something from her youth.